-Zoom is one of the two synchronous conferencing platforms licensed by JMU for faculty, staff, and students.
+Zoom is one of the synchronous conferencing platforms licensed by JMU.

-Starting November 3, 2020, all JMU faculty & staff need to log in with their JMU eID, password & Duo to access Zoom at JMU.
-Please follow the steps that apply to you:
+JMU faculty & staff need to log in with their JMU eID, password & Duo to access Zoom at JMU.
+Follow the steps that apply to you:

 If you never had a personal Zoom account, follow these steps to activate your JMU account with Zoom: